Greatest Literature banner

 And, sure, he believes he is a chivalrous knight, his broken-down nag is a noble steed, the slovenly peasant Sancho Panza is his squire, and a whore is the lady Dulcinea needing to be rescued.

-In the prologue to the first part of Don Quixote, Cervantes says he aims to destroy through satire the influence of chivalric romances on the people of his time.
+In the prologue to the first part of Don Quixote, author Cervantes says he aims to destroy through satire the influence of chivalric romances on the people of his time.
 His elderly Don Quixote has supposedly gone mad from reading too many such tales and sets about to emulate the adventures of knights—with ridiculous and pathetic results.
 The comic chapters showing his misadventures are indeed quite entertaining, and these are the bits that have entered popular culture—windmills and all.

 Setting the template